 Alternate Breakdown Structures

 As mentioned above, there are many ways to categorise other aspects of the project.
-While the WBS is project-specific, these other attributes can be standardized - giving you a consistent way to categorise all your projects, even if they are dramatically different from each other.
+While the WBS is project-specific, other attributes can be standardized - giving you a consistent way to categorise all your projects, even if they are dramatically different from each other.